lpuettmann/automation-patents/README.md

 # Contributing

-If you find irregularities or bugs, please open an issue here or send us an email.
+If you find irregularities or bugs, please open an issue here.

 # References